Mamena2020/nodemi/README.md

              ],
              "comments.2": [
                "The Comments.2 is required"
+             ]
+             "seo.title": [
+               "The Seo.title is required"
              ],
+             "seo.description.long": [
+               "The Seo.description.long is required"
+             ],
-             "comments.3": [
+             "seo.description.short": [
-               "The Comments.3 is required"
+               "The Seo.description.short is required"
              ]
          }
       }